 Transforming Federal Spending into Open Data

-President Obama signed the nation’s first open data law, the Digital Accountability and Transparency Act (DATA Act), in 2014.
+President Obama signed the Digital Accountability and Transparency Act (DATA Act) in 2014.
 The DATA Act focuses on what the government does with taxpayers’ money.
 It requires the Treasury Department and the White House to adopt a standardized data structure for all executive-branch spending information – accounting reports, budget categories, contracts, grants.
-It compels agencies to begin reporting all this information using that standardized structure, starting this May, 2017.
+It compels agencies to begin reporting all this information using that standardized structure, starting this May 2017.
 It directs Treasury and the White House to publish the resulting open data set for all to scrutinize.

 For those who seek a transparent and open government, spending information is paramount.
 If you can follow the money our government spends, you can understand its operations, assess its priorities, and discern its failings.
 That’s why passing the DATA Act was our first priority when I started the Coalition in 2012, and why our 2017 agenda promises we’ll work to enforce and expand it.